nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 3.1.1 Quickstart Guide: `quickstart`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The keyboard shortcut for the help function is assigned to the F5 key.
+The keyboard shortcut for the quickstart function is assigned to the F5 key.
 </div>

 Gives you a simple and brief initial run-through of the OfficeConnect app.